-Humane Farm Animal Care is supported by a consortium of Animal Protection Organizations, Individuals, and Foundations.
+Humane Farm Animal Care is supported by a consortium of Animal Protection Organizations, Individuals, and Foundations, such as the American Society for the Prevention of Cruelty to Animals and the Humane Society of the United States

 Humane Farm Animal Care Standards have been developed to provide the only approved standards for the rearing, handling, transport and slaughter of Goats for use in the "Certified Humane" program.
 These standards incorporate scientific research, veterinary advice, and the practical experience of the farming industry.
 The standards are based on current scientific information and other practical standards and guidelines recognized for the proper care of animals.